Family of John Bryant, Sr.

 On 10 March 1783, John Bryant Sr. gave a deposition in a lengthy lawsuit regarding the disposition of Richard Murray's estate.
 John Sr. stated that he had "often in the life time of Richard Murray, Dec'd [heard him] say that the two surveys of land he had made on George's Creek in Buckingham he made for his son Anthony Murray provided the said Anthony would pay the expenses..."

 About this time, John and Sarah's children were reaching maturity.
 By 1781, Austin had married.
 Between 1783-early 1786, John Jr. married Judith Winfrey, the granddaughter of neighbor, Israel Winfrey.
 Given that he was about 30, it's conceivable this was his second marriage.
-In 1787, Mildred married Thomas Ware, an overseer for Randolph Jefferson at Snowden; he was the son of Mark Ware and scion of a prominent central Virginia family.
-Before 1788, Anthony married Rhoda.
-Her surname is unknown but she could have been a Rice.
+In 1787, Mildred married Thomas Ware, an overseer for Randolph Jefferson at Snowden; he was the son of Mark Ware, scion of a prominent central Virginia family.
+Before 1788, Anthony married Rhoda whose surname is unknown.

 John Bryant Sr. died between June 1 of 1798 (when he paid property taxes) and June 5 of 1799